F4Ruke/FF14FishingBot/README.md

 # 1) Come to a fishing spot

+# 2) Set the skill of throwing a fishing rod to "1", and reaching to "2"

-# 2) Point the camera at the character from top to bottom and place the camera at the maximum distance
+# 3) Point the camera at the character from top to bottom and place the camera at the maximum distance

-# 3) Press hotkey "F10"
+# 4) Press hotkey "F10"

-# 4) Enjoy
+# 5) Enjoy

 # P.S.
 Currently, the bot can cast a line and catch fish